An introduction to the mincut graph of a graph: Introduction

 Given a set $S$ and a family $F=\{S_1, S_2 \ldots , S_i\}$ of subsets of $S$, an intersection graph of $F$ is a graph with vertices $v_i$ corresponding to each of the $S_i$ and two vertices $v_i$ and $v_j$ are adjacent if $S_i\cap S_j \neq \emptyset$, see \cite{graphreps, grtheory}.
 In 1945 Szpilrajn-Marczewski proved that every graph is an intersection graph, \cite{graphreps}.
 One of the first class of intersection graphs to be widely studied was the line graph, generalised as $(X,Y)$-intersection graphs in \cite{linegrgen}, while in the $1970$'s chordal graphs were first characterised in terms of intersection graphs.
 Other intersection graphs that are studied intensively are interval and circular-arc graphs, competition graphs, $p$-intersection and tolerance graphs, to name but a few, see \cite{algogr,intersectiongr,intersecintro}.
 Problems involving intersection graphs often have real world applications in topics like biology, computing, matrix analysis and statistics, see \cite{algogr,intersectiongr}.

-In this paper we introduce the intersection graph of a graph $G$, with vertex set the minimum edge-cuts of $G$, called a \emph{mincut graph}.
+In this paper, we introduce an intersection graph of a graph $G$, called a \emph{mincut graph}, with vertex set the minimum edge-cuts of $G$ such that two vertices in the intersection graph are adjacent if their corresponding minimum edge-cut sets have non-empty intersection.
 We then study some of its properties and characteristics.
-We conclude with some topics for further discussion resulting from the properties identified and related topics in intersection graph theory.
-Unless otherwise stated, we follow the conventions and notation in \cite{graphsdigraphs}.
+In doing so we follow the research programme on graph operators, as introduced by Prisner in the 1995 monograph ``Graph Dynamics'', see \cite{grdynamics}.

+As the line graph of a graph $G$ reflects the mutual positions of the edges, see \cite{prissurv}, so the mincut graph reflects the mutual positions of the minimum edge-cuts.
+We believe that this new structure can be used in examining the effect of certain graph parameters on connectivity and possibly also lead to the identification of some new connectivity parameters.
+For example, it is known that the maximum number of mincuts has different order of magnitude for graphs with odd and even edge connectivity, see \cite{kanevsky}.
+Let $G$ be a simple graph with minimum edge-cut number $\lambda$ and $n$ vertices, with $X=\{X_1,\, X_2, \, \ldots\, ,X_i\}$ the set of mincuts of $G$, then we have the following upper bounds for $|X|$, the number of minimum cuts of $G$, see \cite{lehel}:

+The problem of counting the number of mincuts of a graph is well known in the literature and various data structures have been created to represent all these mincuts, see for example \cite{dinic,fleischer,gabow}.
+In the mincut graph, the bounds on $|X|$ become bounds on the order of the mincut graph, since every minimum edge-cut is a vertex in the mincut graph.
+The effect on these upper bounds of certain properties of graphs such as \emph{radius and diameter} or \emph{maximum and minimum degree} are investigated in \cite{chandran}.
+Although outside the scope of this paper it would be interesting to know whether these upper bounds are related to or have similar effects on parameters in the mincut graph.